Thodor12/RSA-Resources/_posts/2021-10-05-packages-in-roblox.md

 ### Conclusion
 Well it's been a long read but that covers the basics of packages.
 There's not much left other than reverting changes to a package(s).
 Let's cover what you were able to do.

-1. Create a package
+1. Create a package.
-2. Update a package and the methods to do so
+2. Update a package and the methods to do so.
-3. View changes in a package
+3. View changes in a package.

 If you have any questions regarding packages, don't be afraid to ask in the Discord.
 Thank you for reading and have fun programming!